hipercog/ctap/README.md

 ### System requirements
 The following are required:
-* Matlab R2016b or later
+* Matlab R2019b or later
-* EEGLAB 14.1.1 or later
+* EEGLAB v2019.1 or later

-The system has been developed and tested under Matlab R2016b and EEGLAB 14 mainly under Debian/Ubuntu Linux.
+The system is under development and tested in Matlab R2019b and EEGLAB v2019.1 for Debian/Ubuntu Linux, Mac, and Windows.

 ### Installation procedure